icecreamhead/hugo-base/content/about.md

 draft = false
 +++

 Josh Cooke is a full-stack software engineer and is currently the Data Engineering Practice Lead at [Starling Bank](https://starlingbank.com).
+He's a proud Yorkshireman and Leeds United supporter but now resides in Hertfordshire.